jonallured/jonallured.com/source/_posts/2012-01-27-brown-on-the-singleton-in-ruby.md

 ---
 favorite: false
 number: 24
-title: Brown on the Singleton in Ruby
+title: "Brown on the Singleton in Ruby"
 ---

 [I read the second post][structural] Gregory Brown did on design patterns in